MaterializeInc/materialize/doc/user/content/sql/create-sink.md

 **TOPIC** _topic&lowbar;prefix_ | The prefix used to generate the Kafka topic name to create and write to.
 **KEY (** _key&lowbar;column_ **)** | An optional list of columns to use for the Kafka key.
 If unspecified, the Kafka key is left unset. {{< version-added v0.5.1 />}}
 **TOPIC** _consistency&lowbar;topic_ | Makes the sink emit additional [consistency metadata](#consistency-metadata) to the named topic.
 Only valid for Kafka sinks.
 If `reuse_topic` is `true`, a default naming convention will be used when the topic name is not explicitly set.
 This is formed by appending `-consistency` to the output topic name. {{< version-added v0.8.4 />}}
-**AVRO OCF** _path_ | The absolute path and file name of the Avro Object Container file (OCF) to create and write to.
-The filename will be modified to let Materialize create a unique file each time Materialize starts, but the file extension will not be modified.
-You can find more details [here](#avro-ocf-sinks).
 _sink&lowbar;with&lowbar;options_ | Options affecting sink creation.
 For more detail, see [`WITH` options](#with-options).
 _with&lowbar;options_ | Options affecting Materialize's connection to Kafka.
 For more detail, see [Authentication](#authentication).
 **ENVELOPE DEBEZIUM** | The generated schemas have a [Debezium-style diff envelope](#debezium-envelope-details) to capture changes in the input view or source.
 This is the default.